 The phone interview with the facility isn’t just a time for the facility to get to know you; it is also a time for you to get information on the facility.
-This is important, so you know if the assignment and facility are right for you.
-Below you will find 9 things members of our Facebook group said are important to ask the facility during the phone interview.
+This is important to know if the assignment and facility are right for you.
+Below you will find nine things members of our Facebook group said are important to ask the facility during the phone interview.

 Nurse to Patient Ratio

 Nurse to patient ratio is always important to ask.
 You do not want to go into an assignment where the nurse-to-patient ratio is too high.
-As you know nurse to patient ratio generally depends on your specialty and the facility/unit itself.
+As you know, the nurse-to-patient ratio generally depends on your specialty and the facility/unit itself.

-As you know, as a travel nurse, every hospital, even the different units in the facilities, often have their own color scrubs.
+As you know, as a travel nurse, every hospital, even the different units in the facilities, often has its own color scrubs.
 Knowing this during your interview will help you plan for the assignment should you get it/take it.
 Our website offers a great resource for finding and entering a facility’s scrub colors.
 Search for the facility and enter the scrub requirements in the box.

-If you aren’t interested in floating often, it is important to know what the floating policy is at the facility you are interviewing with.
+If you aren’t interested in floating often, it is important to know the floating policy at the facility you are interviewing.
 This way, there are no surprises once you are working the assignment.

 Not all facilities use the same charting systems, as you know.
 And as you know, the charting systems can and do vary significantly.
 You may not be familiar with the charting system, meaning one more thing to learn in an already short orientation period.